Disused railway stations on the Exeter to Plymouth Line: Plymouth Millbay

 The trains of the South Devon Railway finally reached the town of Plymouth on 2 April 1849.
 Docks were opened adjacent to the station and a new headquarters office was built next door.
 The station was expanded ready for the opening of the Cornwall Railway on 4 May 1859 and the South Devon and Tavistock Railway on 22 June 1859.
-It became known as "Plymouth Millbay" after other stations were opened in the town in 1876–7 at Mutley and North Road.
+Initially known as just 'Plymouth', it became 'Plymouth Millbay' after other stations were opened in the town in 1876–7 at Mutley and North Road.

 The station was closed to passengers on 23 April 1941 after bombs destroyed the nearby goods depot; the passenger station being used thereafter only for goods traffic and access to the carriage sheds.
-All traffic ceased from 14 December 1969 except for goods trains running through to the docks which continued until 30 June 1971.
+All traffic ceased from 14 December 1969, except for goods trains running through to the docks which continued until 30 June 1971.